Speed limits in the United States by jurisdiction: 75 and 80 mph speed limits

 Despite this reversal, Montana's then-governor, Marc Racicot, did not convene an emergency session of the legislature.
-Montana technically had no speed limit whatsoever until June 1999, after the Montana legislature met in regular session and enacted a new law.
+Certain roads technically had no speed limit whatsoever until June 1999, after the Montana legislature met in regular session and enacted a new law.
 The law's practical effect was to require numeric speed limits on all roads and disallow any speed limit higher than 75 mph.

 Montana law still contains a section that says "a person shall operate a vehicle in a careful and prudent manner and at a reduced rate of speed no greater than is reasonable and prudent under the conditions existing at the point of operation, taking into account the amount and character of traffic, visibility, weather, and roadway conditions."
 However, this is a standard clause that appears in other state traffic codes and has the practical effect of requiring a speed lower than the speed limit where a lower speed is necessary to maintain a reasonable and prudent road manner.

 Montana also has limited sections of night speed limits.
 Other speed limits in Montana are 15-35 mph in a school zone, 30 mph in a residential district, 35-45 mph on boulevards, 55 mph on traffic-light highways, 65-75 mph on rural divided 4-lane highways, and 55-70 mph on rural 2-lane undivided highways.

 On May 10, 2019, Governor Steve Bullock signed HB 393 into law.
 This law raises the truck speed limit to 70 mph at all times on rural freeways and 65 mph at all times on other rural highways.

+In 2025, the default daytime speed limit was increased from 70 mph to 75 mph on specified four-lane divided highways.
+To qualify for the increased default limit, the corridor must be at least 10 mi in length and not already be subject to a different speed limit.